 The homily preached by Bishop Bill for the Solemnity of the Ascension of the Lord (Year A) from the live-streamed 9.30 am Mass from the (all-but-empty) Sacred Heart Cathedral, Hamilton.

 The readings proclaimed were Acts 1:1-11; Ephesians 1:17-23; Matthew 28:16-20.

 “My hope is that this time of lesser activity will be an opportunity for us to reflect on what really matters, on what we have most profoundly missed, and will allow us to return to the most fundamental ‘Mission’ of the Church, to be the Lord’s witnesses in the world, to go out to all the world and tell the good news, to go, make disciples of all the nations.”

-My homily for the 33rd Sunday in Ordinary Time (Year A) as preached during the 5pm Mass at Sacred Heart Cathedral, Hamilton.
-The readings were Proverbs 31:10-13, 19-20, 30-31; 1 Thessalonians 5:1-6; Matthew 25:14-30.
+Bishop Bill’s homily for the 5th Sunday of Easter (Year A) as preached during the live-streamed 9.30 am Mass from an all-but-empty Sacred Heart Cathedral, Hamilton.

 The readings proclaimed were Acts 6:1-7; 1 Peter 2:4-9; John 14:1-12.